seqan/sharg-parser/doc/about/update_notifications/index.md

 Upon starting an application using the `sharg::parser`, it is determined whether the app was built in release mode (we assume a user is running it) or in debug mode (we assume the developer is running it).

+The user/developer is then asked whether they want to perform a version check.
+The default answer, which is also used if the terminal is not interactive, is to skip the version check.

-We then send a web-request to our server with the following information:
+If the user/developer agrees, we then send a web-request to our server with the following information:
  * The application name
  * The application version
  * The Sharg version that the application was built with